nimbly/Shuttle/README.md

 $response = $shuttle->get("https://api.example.com/v1/books");

+echo $response->getStatusCode(); // 200
+echo $response->getReasonPhrase(); // OK
+echo $response->isSuccessful(); // true

 $body = $response->getBody()->getContents();

 ```

 ## Handling failed requests

-Shuttle will throw an exception by default if the request failed.
+Shuttle will throw a ```RequestException``` by default if the request failed.
+This includes things like host name not found, connection timeouts, etc.

+Responses with HTTP 4xx or 5xx status codes *will not* throw an exception and must be handled properly within your business logic.

 ## Making requests: The PSR-7 way